OlivierGaland/stegma/README.md

 Input :

-- Image to process (any format, output will be a RGBA png)
+- generate/retrieve : Image to process (any format, output will be a RGBA png)
-- Password
+- generate/retrieve : Password
-- Secret to hide (bitfield in string format)
+- generate : Secret to hide (bitfield in string format)

 Steganography logic :